Percolation on triangulations: a bijective path to Liouville quantum gravity: A bijection between Kreweras walks and percolated triangulations

 \begin{remark} It is easy to check (by induction on the length of the walk $w$) that the numbers of active left and right edges of $\bPhi(w)$ are equal to the numbers of unmatched $a$-steps and $b$-steps respectively.
 Moreover, for $w=w_1\cdots w_n\in \bmK$, each $c$-step $w_i$ of $w\in\bmK$ has at least one matching $a$-step or $b$-step, so the prefix $w'=w_1\cdots w_{i-1}$ has at least one unmatched $a$-step or $b$-step.
 Thus for $w=w_1\cdots w_n\in \bmK$, the composition $\bPhi(w)=\bphi_{w_n}\circ\cdots\circ\bphi_{w_1}(M_0,\sigma_0)$ is well-defined, in the sense that the mapping $\bphi_c$ is only applied to pairs $(M,\sigma)\in\mT_p$ having at least one active left or right edge. \end{remark}

 Before stating the generalization of Theorem~\ref{thm:bij-OB}, we need some additional definitions. \begin{definition} Let $w=w_1\cdots w_n\in \bmK$ and let $(M,\sigma)=\bPhi(w)$.
-The $c$-steps of $w$ having both a matching $a$-step and a matching $b$-step are called \emph{matched}, while those without a matching $a$-step (resp $b$-step), are called \emph{unmatched $c$-step of type $a$} (resp. \emph{type $b$}).
+Recall that the $c$-steps are called \emph{matched} if they have both a matching $a$-step and a matching $b$-step, and \emph{unmatched} otherwise.
 We now extend Definition~\ref{def:eta} of the mapping $\etae$, $\etavf$, and $\etalr$. \begin{compactitem} \item We call \emph{in-edges} of $(M,\sigma)$ the edges which are not active outer edges, and we let $E$ be the set of in-edges.
 The mapping $\etae:[n]\to E$ is as in Definition~\ref{def:eta}: for each step $w_i$, the application of $\bPhi_{w_i}$ turns the top-edge into an in-edge $e$ of $(M,\sigma)$ and we denote $\etae(i)=e$. \item We call \emph{in-vertices} the vertices not incident to an active outer edge.
 Let $V$ be the set of in-vertices and let $F$ be the set of inner triangles.
 The mapping $\etavf:[n]\to V\cup F$ is as in Definition~\ref{def:eta}, except that if $w_i$ is an unmatched $c$-step, then we define $\etae(i)$ to be the top-left or top-right vertex which becomes an in-vertex by application of $\bPhi_{w_i}$. \item The matching $\etalr$ is defined as before (on the set of indices of unmatched $a$-steps and $b$-steps). \end{compactitem} \end{definition}